-A) Acknowledgement letters are returned to the address provided for the report submitter.
+Acknowledgement letters are returned to the address provided for the report submitter.
 Only one copy of the letter is sent.
 If the submitter is different from the manufacturer, the letter is only sent to the report submitter.
 The submitter may send a copy to the manufacturer.
-When a report is submitted electronically the acknowledgement letter is sent by e-mail to the submitter and the Manufacturer’s Reporting Official

-A) Wait at least four weeks after you mailed your product report, abbreviated report, annual report or supplemental report before making an inquiry.
-If you have not received your acknowledgement of receipt letter after four weeks from the date you submitted your report you may contact CDRH at:
+Wait at least four weeks after you mailed your product report, abbreviated report, annual report or supplemental report before making an inquiry.
+If you have not received your acknowledgement of receipt letter after four weeks from the date you submitted your report, you may contact CDRH at:

 Center for Devices and Radiological Health

 If you contact us, tell us the names of the manufacturer and submitter, the model name or number, date the report was sent, the exact address you used, the name of mail service used, and any associated tracking number.
 We will not respond to inquiries less than four weeks from the date you sent the report.